-The Centre for Gender and Development Studies was established as an interdisciplinary programme, outside of the UWI's faculty structure.
-This was one of the outcomes of the UWI/IOP/ISS Project.

-The CGDS celebrated its 10th anniversary with a UWI Mona Academic Conference entitled: Gender in the 21st Century'.

-In October 2008, the University Council upgraded the status of the CGDS to become an Institute, approved to grant its own undergraduate and postgraduate degrees.

-The IGDS celebrated its 15th anniversary with a Regional Conference and Symposium in honour of Professor Elsa Leo Rhynie, who served as the first IGDS Regional Coordinator from 1993- 1996.
-The conference was entitled: Gender Perspectives in Education: Caribbean Impact, Global Reach held from November 10-11 2008 at the Mona Campus.

-The BSc (Major) in Gender & Development was introduced at UWI Mona

-The IGDS celebrated its 20th anniversary with a Regional Conference in honour of Professor Barbara Bailey the former IGDS University Director, entitled: Continuities, Challenges and Transformation in Caribbean Gender Relations held at the UWI St. Augustine Campus from November 6-8, 2013.

-The IGDS 20th anniversary exhibition was launched at the UWI Regional Headquarters on June 3 2014 and was later mounted in the UWI Main Library.
+- 1993 The Centre for Gender and Development Studies was established as an interdisciplinary programme, outside of the UWI's faculty structure.
+This was one of the outcomes of the UWI/IOP/ISS Project. - 2003 The CGDS celebrated its 10^{th} anniversary with a UWI Mona Academic Conference entitled: Gender in the 21^{st} Century'. - 2008 In October 2008, the University Council upgraded the status of the CGDS to become an Institute, approved to grant its own undergraduate and postgraduate degrees. - 2008 The IGDS celebrated its 15th anniversary with a Regional Conference and Symposium in honour of Professor Elsa Leo Rhynie, who served as the first IGDS Regional Coordinator from 1993-1996.
+The conference was entitled: Gender Perspectives in Education: Caribbean Impact, Global Reach held from November 10-11 2008 at the Mona Campus. - 2009-2010 The BSc (Major) in Gender & Development was introduced at The UWI Mona. - 2013-2014 The IGDS celebrated its 20th anniversary with a Regional Conference in honour of Professor Barbara Bailey the former IGDS University Director, entitled: Continuities, Challenges and Transformation in Caribbean Gender Relations held at the UWI St. Augustine Campus from November 6-8, 2013.
+An exhibition was also launched at The UWI Regional Headquarters on June 3 2014 and in The UWI Main Library. - 2018 The IGDS celebrated its 25th, and The UWI's 70th anniversaries with a Regional Conference in honour of the founding Heads of the IGDS: Professor Eudine Barriteau, Professor Patricia Mohammed, Professor Rhoda Reddock, entitled: Global Feminisms & the Anti-Colonial Project held at The UWI Cave Hill campus, November 21-23, 2018.